 - The sequence of the questions on race and Hispanic origin was switched.
-In 1998, the question on race immediately followed the question on Hispanic origin, while in the 1990 census, the question on race (Question 4) preceded the question on Hispanic origin (Question 7) with two intervening questions. - The 1990 census category, "Black or Negro" was changed to "Black, African Am." - The 1990 census category, "Other race," was renamed "Some other race."
+In the 1996-1998 ACS, the question on race immediately followed the question on Hispanic origin.
+This approach differed from the 1990 census, where the question on race preceded the question on Hispanic origin with two intervening questions. - The 1990 census category, "Black or Negro" was changed to "Black, African Am." - The 1990 census category, "Other race," was renamed "Some other race."
 A separate "Multiracial" category was added.
 The instruction to "print the race(s) or group below" pertained to both the "Some other race" and "Multiracial" categories. - The "Indian (Amer.)," "Other Asian/Pacific Islander," "Some other race," and "Multiracial" response categories all shared a single write-in area.